davidhuser/resume.md/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

+### <span>Senior Solutions Engineer, BAO Systems, Washington D.C.</span> <span>Oct 2020 -- present</span>

 ### <span>Solutions Engineer, BAO Systems, Washington D.C.</span> <span>May 2016 -- Jul 2019</span>

 Independent end-to-end system specialist of DHIS2

  - Technology lead for a high-volume event-based implementation of DHIS2, strengthened real-time analytics and surveillance stability
- - Design and development of DHIS2 apps, ODK-based data collection platform interoperability, legacy system migrations, and quality monitoring web services
+ - Designed and developed DHIS2 apps, ODK-based data collection platform interoperability, legacy system migrations, and quality monitoring web services
- - High-level design of a mortality surveillance platform, design and implementation of Verbal Autopsy integration
+ - Delivered a high-level design of a mortality surveillance platform
+ - Troubleshot complex problems as part of customer support

 ### <span>Project Assistant, Swiss Tropical and Public Health Institute, Basel</span> <span>Jul 2015 -- Oct 2017</span>

 Software/DHIS2 developer in the Swiss Centre for International Health (assoc.
 University of Basel)

- - Piloting of DHIS2 in project with Ministry of Health in Egypt
- - Consulting on national CRVS IT systems integrations with DHIS2 in South Asia
+ - Consulted on national civil registration and vital statistics IT systems integration with DHIS2 in South Asia
+ - Piloted DHIS2 in a project with the Ministry of Health in Egypt
- - System administration & development of basic cloud provision workflow for DHIS2 instances
+ - Developed basic cloud provision workflow for DHIS2 instances
+ - Conducted DHIS2 workshops within global health programs

 ## Skills